Grihapravesh (2025 film)

 Grihapravesh is a 2025 Indian Bengali-language family romantic drama film written and directed by Indraadip Dasgupta.
 It is produced by Sameeran Das under the banner of Kaleidoscope.
-Dasgupta also composed the music and wrote the screenplay, story, and dialogues.
+Dasgupta also composed the music and wrote the story, screenplay, and dialogues.

 The film stars Kaushik Ganguly, Subhashree Ganguly, and Jeetu Kamal in the lead roles.
 Pratip Mukhopadhyay handled the cinematography, while editing was done by Sujay Dutta Ray.

 Plot

 Set in a worn-down Rajbari located in North Calcutta, where time feels frozen.
 It centers on Apratim and his ailing wife, who reside within the aging structure, supported by a distant relative named Bilu and their devoted helper, Minati.
 The narrative focuses on their daughter-in-law, Titli, who plays a crucial role in maintaining the delicate balance of the household.

-Following the mysterious disappearance of her husband Shaon shortly after their wedding—he had promised to return in three months—Titli takes on the responsibility of managing the home and caring for its elderly inhabitants.
-Amidst the weight of history that the Rajbari embodies, she finds solace in her friendship with Moyurakhi.
+Following the mysterious disappearance of her husband Shubho shortly after their wedding—he had promised to return in three months—Titli takes on the responsibility of managing the home and caring for its elderly inhabitants.
+Amidst the weight of history that the Rajbari embodies, she finds solace in her friendship with Roshni.
 Seeking a fresh start, Titli makes the decision to transform the Rajbari into a homestay for the Durga Puja festival.

-The arrival of her first guest, Megh, a Bengali doctor and photographer living abroad, introduces a new dynamic to her life.
+The arrival of her first guest, Meghdut, a Bengali doctor and photographer living abroad, introduces a new dynamic to her life.
 As the festivities unfold with vibrant lights and music, Titli experiences a resurgence of emotions, leading to transformative moments in her journey.
-The film explores themes of resilience, change, and the complexities of human relationships against the backdrop of rich cultural heritage.
+The film explores themes of resilience, change, and the complexities of human relationships against the backdrop of a rich cultural heritage.